 Ingredients Needed

-- Mastic – most Greek markets will have mastic, or you can buy it here on Amazon; it lasts forever and is great in cocktails, custards and so many Mediterranean recipes.
+- Mastic a rare and resinous treasure, often found at most Greek markets, or you can buy it here online; it lasts forever and is great in cocktails, custards and so many Mediterranean recipes.

 Equipment Needed